At A Crossroads

 Food Forward 2.0: Oregon’s Culinary Future

 December 8 I 4:30 P.M. – 7:30 P.M.
-I The Redd on Salmon Street
+I At the Redd on Salmon Street

-Oregon has everything it takes to rival the world’s great food regions – raw natural bounty, world-class agriculture, a fierce sense of place, award-winning chefs, a maker culture rooted in legacy, and institutions that drive ideas forward.
+Oregon has everything it takes to rival the world’s great food, beverage, and culinary regions – raw natural bounty, world-class agriculture, a fierce sense of place, award-winning chefs, a maker culture rooted in legacy, and institutions that drive ideas forward.
 The ingredients are here.
+The question is: what happens when we make food a true statewide priority?
+That’s what Food Forward 2.0 is designed to inspire.

-Guests will taste Oregon through its iconic ingredients – traced from farm and field to table, elevated by award-winning chefs from across the state.
-Paired with world-class wines from our celebrated regions, and complemented by the best of Oregon’s agriculture, dairy, cider, beer, land, and sea, this night will launch a bold new chapter for Oregon’s culinary future.
+This immersive evening showcased the full breadth of Oregon’s food, beverage, and culinary landscape, revealing how it fuels our economy, shapes our culture, and merits our investment and pride.
+Guests tasted Oregon through its iconic ingredients – traced from farm and field to table, elevated by award-winning chefs and product makers from across the state.
+Paired with world-class wines, beers, cider, and spirits from our celebrated regions, and complemented by the best of Oregon’s agriculture, dairy, cider, beer, land, and sea, this night will launch a bold new chapter for Oregon’s culinary future.

 Accessibility

 The Oregon Business Plan is rooted in a commitment to Shared Prosperity — a vision where all Oregonians, regardless of race, region, economic circumstance, or ability, have the opportunity to thrive.
-We’re partnering with Relay Resources as we strive to make greater shared prosperity a reality for all, recognizing that prosperity includes accessible opportunities for Oregonians with disabilities.
+We partnered with Relay Resources as we strive to make greater shared prosperity a reality for all, recognizing that prosperity includes accessible opportunities for Oregonians with disabilities.
 We’re dedicated to creating an inclusive space where every voice is heard, and every attendee is supported.

 Relay Resources is a social enterprise nonprofit and the leading disability inclusion partner in the Pacific Northwest.
 With a mission to transform workplaces and communities through disability inclusion, Relay Resources works closely with organizations to implement ADA accommodations and provide guidance to support all attendees.
 Learn more about their work here.